ryankwondev/TypeDown/README.md

 > Markdown-compative Markup Language & Compile Toolkit for Write and Publish Non-fictions

-$latex{}$ is pretty awesome typesetting system.
+$LATEX{}$ is pretty awesome typesetting system.
 But according to [this article](https://journals.plos.org/plosone/article/file?id=10.1371/journal.pone.0115069&type=printable), it is not that efficient than other writing system.

 Markdown is also awesome writting system but it is developed for web documents, not an printable documents.